Grief, Change and New Beginnings

 How To Help A Person Grieving

-In September 2022 someone I loved deeply passed away after a rapid onslaught with cancer.
-On May 1st 2023 my best friend who I have been living with for 21 years passed away from sepsis and cancer.
+How To Help A Person Grieving In September 2022 someone I loved deeply passed away after a rapid onslaught with cancer.
+On May 1st 2023 my best friend who I have been living with for 20 years passed away from sepsis and cancer.
 Both losses came rapidly, both people I physically cared for near the end of their lives.
-JUMP TO BULLET POINT LIST OF WHAT TO DO In June 2023 I came to…
+I had a crash course after their passing on how not…

 View Post

+Why Does Pain Always Come With Pleasure?
 It’s interesting how much we hide hidden blocks behind what seem like nothing much at all.
-We may think we are resisting eating healthily for example or resisting exercising and we just think ‘Oh it’s just because I find it boring’ or ‘I’m just too tired to do any of this’ 2022 was a pretty hard year for me, I fell in love for the first time, it was unrequited,…
+We may think we are resisting eating healthily for example or resisting exercising and we just think ‘Oh it’s just because I find it boring’ or ‘I’m just too tired to do any of this’ 2022 was a pretty hard year for me, I fell in love…

 View Post